 In general, I have expertise in the measurement and analysis of Patient-Reported Outcome (PRO) data, and both my applied and methodological research at MSKCC tends to have a strong psychometric flavor.
 I enjoy finding opportunities to apply modern psychometric techniques in my work, such as item response theory (IRT) models, structural equation models (SEM), and factor analysis.

-I currently collaborate extensively with researchers in the MSKCC Female Sexual Medicine and Women’s Health Program (FSMWHP) as well with researchers in the Department of Psychiatry and Behavioral Sciences (PBS).
-With my FSMWHP collaborators, I work on developing and psychometrically validating methods to accurately measure various aspects of female sexual function and cancer-related dysfunction.
-With my PBS collaborators, I work on validating psychometric questionnaires measuring beliefs and attitudes about cancer risk, including ensuring that the instruments are measurement invariant across important population subgroups.
-I also analyze data from population surveys with complex sampling designs, investigating cancer-related beliefs, attitudes, and behaviors in the general population.
+Previously, I worked with researchers from the Female Sexual Medicine and Women’s Health Program (FSMWHP) and from the Department of Psychiatry and Behavioral Sciences (PBS).
+With my FSMWHP collaborators, I helped develop and psychometrically validate methods to accurately measure female sexual function and cancer-related dysfunction.
+With my PBS collaborators, I worked on validating psychometric questionnaires measuring beliefs and attitudes about cancer risk, including evaluating the measurement invariance of the instruments across important population subgroups.
+I also analyzed data from population surveys with complex sampling designs, investigating cancer-related beliefs, attitudes, and behaviors in the general population.

 I was co-chair of the MSKCC Biostatistics Protocol Review Committee for 10+ years.
 In my role as co-chair of the Biostatistics Protocol Review Committee, I developed guidelines to improve and standardize how the PRO components of research are detailed in MSKCC research protocols.